cisagov/cool-sharedservices-freeipa/README.md

 [![GitHub Build Status](https://github.com/cisagov/cool-shared-services-freeipa/workflows/build/badge.svg)](https://github.com/cisagov/cool-shared-services-freeipa/actions)

-This is a Terraform deployment that creates a FreeIPA master and multiple FreeIPA replicas in the COOL shared services environment.
+This is a Terraform module for creating a FreeIPA master and multiple FreeIPA replicas in the COOL shared services environment.
 This deployment should be laid down on top of [cisagov/cool-shared-services-networking](https://github.com/cisagov/cool-shared-services-networking).

 ## Usage ##